lunfman/cumulocity-arcgis-integration/README.md

 # Repository structure

-- ansible: Location of ansible playbooks
 - cumo: Location of Dagster logic for the integration
-- grafana: configuration files and dashboards for grafana
 - jobs: custom dagster workflow yaml configurations and templates
-- prometheus: configuration for prometheus

 # Description